axgonz/azure-nextflow/README.md

 Deploying the Azure resources supporting this sample is left to you.

-It is assumed that this infrastructure would be deployed using GitHub workflows or DevOps pipelines; samples of each are provided.
+It is assumed that this infrastructure would be deployed using GitHub workflows and maintained examples are provided.
+Stale examples for DevOps pipelines are provided but are not working since moving to rust and will not be maintained.

 It is assumed that regardless of deployment method, GitHub is used for hosting the forked repository.